wpswings/membership-for-woocommerce/README.txt

 10. Memberships Shortcodes
 11. User Log
 12. Welcome Page
+13. Add Membership Plan
+14. Membership Restriction
+15. Purchasing Discount Offer
+16. Content Restriction
+17. Add Members
+18. Send Quick Notifications

 == Changelog ==

+= 2.2.2 - Released on 11 May 2023 =
+* New: Send Quick Notification Email to Your Members.
+* New: Create Membership on Processing Order Status
+* New: Compatibility with WC(7.6.1) and WP(6.2.0).

 = 2.2.0 - Released on 17 March 2023 =
 * New: Setting for Membership Creation